California Court Records

 - Contracting with the State Lottery Commission (CLC)

-- Requesting a license eg. Gun license
+- Requesting a license, eg, a Gun license

 How to Obtain Sealed Records in California